MarketSquare/robotframework-browser-extensions/mockUrl/README.md

 Library        Browser      jsextension=${CURDIR}/mockUrl.js
 ```

+This adds a keyword 2 keywords, `mockUrl` and  `blockUrl` to your browser library instance.

+### mockUrl

-This adds a keyword `mockUrl` to your browser library instance and it takes one more arguments of dictionary with following keys:
+it takes one more arguments of dictionary with following keys:

-* `url` - absolute URL to mock
+* `url` - URL to mock, absolute or with wildcards.
 * `statusCode` - HTTP status code to return for the request
 * `contentType` - HTTP Content-Type header to return for the request
 * `body`- HTTP body to return for the request